You will often hear that mindfulness can make you a better person; stronger, kinder, more empathetic.

 However, this is not quite the whole story.

-the link between mindfulness and… being an asshole?
+the link between mindfulness and… being a SOCIOPATH?

 According to new research, there are some people who do not become more compassionate after meditation practice.
 In fact – somehow, bizarrely – it seems that meditation can actually turn some people into assholes.(1) Or, at least, into bigger assholes than they already were.